pmndrs/react-three-lgl/README.md

 A React(-[three-fiber](https://github.com/pmndrs/react-three-fiber)) abstraction for the [LGL-Raytracer](http://lgltracer.com/).

 It does its best to remove all unwanted complexity, you can build your scenes as you always would.
-Although it can move along and has some options that make movement faster (downsampling etc), this is mostly for photorealistic still-images that can take a while to process but will look absolutely stunning.
+This is mostly for photorealistic still-images that can take a while to process but will look absolutely stunning.
 It is side-effect free, when you unmount it goes back to default WebGLRenderer.

 Demos: [sandbox](https://codesandbox.io/s/basic-demo-forked-rnuve), [studio-setup](https://codesandbox.io/s/lgl-raytracer-forked-8yfnd)